rdsaunders/thegreateststory/content/posts/temptation.md

 order: 2
 place: Finally - have a look at the back of your card.
 What does it say?
 You can now place your card onto your story line.
+prayer: |-
+  Dear God,

-prayer: "Dear God,\n\nThank you that you care for us and know what is best for us.
-  \ Thank you that you love us even when we disobey you.
+  Thank you that you care for us and know what is best for us.
+Thank you that you love us even when we disobey you.
 Please help us to do what you ask and not give in to temptation.
+Give us wisdom to make good choices.

+  Amen

-Give us wisdom to make good choices.\n\nAmen\n\nPray it+    Tell the Lord about something that you find especially tempting and ask him for his help. "
+  **Pray it +**    Tell the Lord about something that you find especially tempting and ask him for his help.
 qrcode: "/uploads/qr-temptation.png"
 questions: "**Even in a perfect world there were rules.**\n\n* What kind of rules do you have to follow?
 Why?\n* What rule did God give Adam and Eve and why? v.3\n\n**Adam